 Can Cats Eat Rice?
-Is It Harmful To Felines?
+Is It Harmful or Safe for Felines?

 Can cats eat rice?
 Most cats can eat rice so long as it is prepared well and some basic precautions are considered.
 Rice has been known to help with diarrhea and stomach issues.

 Before you feed your cat rice, it is always wise to ask your veterinary first.
 Most cats can be able to consume rice without any repercussions, but there are some exceptions.
 Rice is not part of the natural diet for these pets and is not likely to provide them with any nutritional benefits.